hongkim25/TLTP/README.md

 __The Life Transition Project: 1 August 2025 - 30 April 2026 (39 Weeks, 273 days)__

 __WEEK 20__ <br>
+15 DEC 2025 - Woke up at 6:10.
+Completed Spring Basic course (completed 65 out of 65 lectures), talked to Gemini/Claude/ChatGPT, practiced Java on Datacamp, practiced Python on Brilliant, and practiced Spanish/French on Babbel/Duolingo.

 15 DEC 2025 - Woke up at 6:20.
 Continued Spring Basic course (completed 53 out of 65 lectures), continued Neetcode 150 (Rotate Image; total 50 out of 150 problems solved), talked to Gemini/Claude/ChatGPT, practiced Java on Datacamp, practiced Python on Brilliant, and practiced Spanish/French on Babbel/Duolingo.

 14 DEC 2025 - Woke up at 6:20.
 Continued Spring Basic course (completed 37 out of 65 lectures), continued Neetcode 150 (Plus One; total 49 out of 150 problems solved), talked to Gemini/Claude/ChatGPT, practiced Java on Datacamp, practiced Python on Brilliant, and practiced Spanish/French on Babbel/Duolingo.